eyebeam/DDC2017/README.md

 # Digital Day Camp, 2017 Syllabus

-> Repository of classes, teachers & resources shared at Eyebeam's youth summer program, [Digital Day Camp](http://eyebeam.org/events/digital-day-camp-2017/) 'DDC17', a two week long youth art and technology summer intensive.
+Repository of classes, teachers & resources shared at Eyebeam's youth summer program, [Digital Day Camp](http://eyebeam.org/events/digital-day-camp-2017/) 'DDC17', a two week long youth art and technology summer intensive.

-⋅⋅⋅During DDC17, students worked alongside artist-educators engaging in hands-on workshops focusing on software, hardware, tools, careers in the field and social topics around this year’s theme of **POWER**.
+During DDC17, students worked alongside artist-educators engaging in hands-on workshops focusing on software, hardware, tools, careers in the field and social topics around this year’s theme of **POWER**.
 The theme responds to Eyebeam’s current residency cohort and their focus examining relationships between power and technology.

-⋅⋅⋅As new models of computation mix with older forms of governance, the shape of Power is transforming.
+As new models of computation mix with older forms of governance, the shape of Power is transforming.
 We will challenge youth to apply creative thinking strategies across a range of tools and topics with the goal to develop **critical, empowering and long-lasting relationships with technology** encouraging youth to see their role in its future as agents of change.

 <hr>